-Due to years of conflict, the country lacks the capacity to respond to the crisis without support from the international community.
+Due to years of conflict and insecurity, the country lacks the capacity to respond to the crisis without support from the international community.

 Two dams collapse in Derna, Libya

-Two dams south of Derna collapsed under the pressure brought on by Mediterranean Storm Daniel.
-These collapses led to flooding that swept through Derna, which is home to 90,000 people.
+Two dams south of Derna collapsed under the pressure of Mediterranean Storm Daniel.
+These collapses led to intense flooding that swept through the city of Derna, which is home to 90,000 people.

-The flooding that destroyed parts of Derna and other communities in Eastern Libya has claimed 3,000 lives.
-More than 10,000 more people are missing and 20,000 have been displaced.
+The flooding in Eastern Libya has so far claimed over 3,600 lives according to the Ministry of Health.
+More than 10,000 more people are missing and 40,000 have been displaced.